b. 10/12/1920 Hobart, Tasmania. d. 29/04/1960 Hobart, Tasmania.

 Donoghue was buried in Cornelian Bay Cemetery, Hobart.
 The Returned Sailors', Soldiers' and Airmen's Imperial League of Australia conducted the service at which fifty tramwaymen marched ahead of the cortège to join a police guard of honour at the graveside.
 At the time of the accident the Donoghues had four sons and two daughters; a third daughter was born three weeks later.
 An appeal to assist the family confirmed the remarkable depth of public feeling by collecting over £7000.
 Praised in the coroner's report for 'great fortitude in the face of imminent danger . . . doing all in his power to save the lives of numerous passengers', Donoghue was posthumously awarded the George Cross on 11th October 1960.
 The medal is displayed in the Tasmanian Museum, Hobart.
 A memorial plaque was placed in the Metropolitan Transport Trust's depot at Moonah in June 1961.

 LOCATION OF MEDAL: TASMANIAN MUSEUM, HOBART, TASMANIA, AUSTRALIA.

-BURIAL PLACE: CARNELIAN BAY CEMETERY, HOBART, TASMANIA, AUSTRALIA.
+BURIAL PLACE: CORNELIAN BAY CEMETERY, HOBART, TASMANIA, AUSTRALIA.

 Donoghue's grave courtesy of